 What are the benefits of CJSF membership?

 Students who qualify for 3 or more semesters will promote 'With Honors".
 They will receive a CJSF gold pin, a certificate with a gold seal, and they will be accepted as an Associate Member in CSF (the high school California Scholarship Federation).

 Membership brings with it the opportunity to participate in activities which benefit the school, the community, and the student.
 Activities will include fund raisers (ink cartridge/phone recycling;??-grams); service projects (tutoring, school supply drive, food bank) and possible field trips.

 When do students apply?

 Eighth grade students have a 2-week window to apply at the beginning of first quarter.
 A copy of the previous semester report card must be attached to the application.

-Seventh grade students will be eligible to apply during the 2-week window at the beginning of third quarter.
+Seventh grade students will be eligible to apply during the 2-week window at the beginning of Second Semester.
 A copy of the previous semester report card must be attached to the application

 Applications are available on the CJSF web page.